qpe-y9d37y/rst2docx/README.md

     `-- vimrc
 ```

+### Quick description

-- The `utils` directory contains some scripts used with NIR.
+* The `utils` directory contains some scripts used with NIR.
+  - `nir2txt.py` is used to convert NIR files to structured TXT documentation file.
+  - `patina.sh` is used to help include elements into a NIR file.
-- The `vim` directory contains configuration files to write NIR files on vim.
+* The `vim` directory contains configuration files to write NIR files on vim.